besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuesfilter.md

  Day of the week.
 Range `0` (Monday) to `6` (Sunday).
 Will default to current day in local time of the first found venue that meets the filter.
 Cannot be used in combination with the `now` and `live` parameters set to be `true`.
  &nbsp;
 - **now** `bool` <span style="color:blue">OPTIONAL</span>
  Sets the time and day filter to the current day and hour in local time.
-The localtime of the first venue is taken that matches the filter criteria.
+The local time of the first venue is taken that matches the filter criteria.
 Cannot be used in combination with the `live`, `day_int`, `hour_min`, and `hour_max` parameters.
  &nbsp;
 - **live** `bool` <span style="color:blue">OPTIONAL</span>
  Sets the time and day filter to the current day and hour in local time, and will display the live busyness.
-Vennues without live data will be filtered out.
-The localtime of the first venue is taken that matches the filter criteria.
+Venues without live data will be filtered out.
+The local time of the first venue is taken that matches the filter criteria.
 Cannot be used in combination with the `now`, `day_int`, `hour_min`, and `hour_max` parameters.
  &nbsp;
 - **types** `list` <span style="color:blue">OPTIONAL</span>
  Filters on one or more venue types.
 All types are selected if the `types` parameter is ommited.
 Possible types are `['APPAREL', 'ARTS', 'BANKING', 'BAR', 'BOTANICAL_GARDEN', 'CAFE', 'CAR_RENTAL', 'CHURCH', 'CITY_HALL', 'COFFEE', 'DENTIST', 'DOCTOR', 'EMBASSY', 'EVENT_VENUE', 'FAST_FOOD', 'FOOD_AND_DRINK', 'FOOD_DELIVERY', 'GAS_STATION', 'GOVERNMENT', 'GROCERY', 'LODGING','MARKET', 'MOVIE_THEATER', 'MUSEUM', 'Other', 'PARK', 'PERFORMING_ARTS', 'PERSONAL_CARE', 'PHARMACY', 'PUBLIC_TRANSIT', 'RESTAURANT', 'SCHOOL', 'SHOPPING', 'SKILL_INSTRUCTION', 'SPA', 'SPORTS_COMPLEX', 'SUPERMARKET', 'TEA', 'TOURIST_DESTINATION', 'VISITOR_CENTER']`
  &nbsp;
 - **lat** `float` <span style="color:blue">OPTIONAL</span>
    Geographic latitude of the search circle. `lat` must be combined with `lng`, and `radius`.
-The search cirlce cannot be combined with the bounding box parameters.
+The search circle cannot be combined with the bounding box parameters.
   &nbsp;
 - **lng** `float` <span style="color:blue">OPTIONAL</span>
    Geographic longitude of the search circle.  `lng` must be combined with `lat`, and `radius`.
-The search cirlce cannot be combined with the bounding box parameters.
+The search circle cannot be combined with the bounding box parameters.
   &nbsp;
 - **radius** `int` <span style="color:blue">OPTIONAL</span>
    Radius of the search circle in meter.  `radius` must be combined with `lat`, and `lng`.
-The search cirlce cannot be combined with the bounding box parameters.
+The search circle cannot be combined with the bounding box parameters.
   &nbsp;
 - **lat_min** `float` <span style="color:blue">OPTIONAL</span>
    Minimum latitude of the bounding box (South-West). `lat_min` must be combined with `lat_max`, `lng_min` and `lng_max`.
 The bounding box cannot be combined with the circle parameters.